inkarkat/tmux-partial-paste/README.md

 This plugin offers pasting (and consuming) only the first line of a file / the system clipboard.
 If you have a series of commands, or several data values, you can paste them one by one until the input source is exhausted.

+Lines with line continuation (i.e. a trailing backslash) are pasted all at once; the line continuation is kept.

 ### Key bindings

 - <kbd>prefix</kbd> <kbd>Ctrl</kbd>+<kbd>l</kbd> <kbd>]</kbd> <br>